cardstack/cardstack-documentation/README.md

 ### Deploying

-The contents of the `master` branch deploy automatically.
+The contents of the `master` branch deploy automatically via Travis.

 ## Further Reading / Useful Links